 Siddall poses as Beatrice in a dream-like space.
 Her eyes are closed.
 She looks like she is praying.
-Around her float myriads of symbols.
+Around her, there is a myriad of symbols.
 Just above her hands, a bird leaves a white poppy flower, the plant from which laudanum is made, suggesting Siddall’s cause of death.
-A sundial casting a shadow on the number nine marks the time of death of Beatrice.
-She died on the 9th of June 1290.
+However, a sundial casting a shadow on the number nine marks the time Beatrice’s death, that is 9 June 1290.

-In the background, we see on the left Dante Alighieri and on the right the allegorical representation of Love, in the form of angel.
+In the background, we see Dante Alighieri with an allegorical representation of love, in the form of an angel.
 Love holds the flickering soul of Beatrice/Elizabeth Siddall.

-Measure for Measure tells the story of Claudio, a young man who has been sentenced to death by the temporary ruler of Vienna, Lord Angelo, for impregnating his fiancée.
-Isabela, Claudio’s sister and a nun, pleads for his life to Angelo and he offers her a deal.
-Claudio will be saved if she agrees to have sex with him.
+Measure for Measure tells the story of Claudio, a young man who has been sentenced to death by the temporary ruler of Vienna, Lord Angelo for impregnating his fiancée.
+Isabella, Claudio’s sister and a nun, pleads for his life to Angelo, as result the ruler offers her a deal.
+Claudio will be saved if she agrees to sleep with him.
 However, Isabela vehemently rejects the proposal.
-She then goes to see her brother in prison and prepare him for his fate.
-But Claudio urges her to change her mind.
+She then goes to see her brother in prison and prepares him for his fate.
+Claudio however urges her to change her mind.
 This is the moment we see on the canvas.

 Hunt inscribed on the frame the following lines from the play.

 Isabela: And shamed life a hateful.

 The siblings are in stark contrast.
 Claudio crouches partly in shadow averting his gaze from his sister.
 He wears colorful and expensive clothing.
-On the other hand, Isabela sits upright wearing a simple white nun’s habit.
+Isabela on the other hand, sits upright wearing a simple white nun’s habit.
 She is fully in the light, symbolizing her purity.
-The lute behind her is a symbol of lust, reminding us the cause of Claudio’s predicament.
+The lute behind her is a symbol of lust, reminding us of the cause of Claudio’s predicament.

 Millais painted another character from the same play, Mariana.
-She was the ex-fiancé of Angelo.
-Angelo left her when her dowry was lost at sea.
-Ever since, she lives isolated, still longing for him.
+She was the ex-fiancé of Angelo who left her when her dowry was lost at sea.
+Ever since, she lived isolated, still longing for him.
 However, the inspiration for the painting came from Mariana a poem by Lord Alfred Tennyson.
-These lines accompanied the painting when it was exhibited in the Royal Academy in 1851
+These lines accompanied the painting when it was exhibited in the Royal Academy in 1851:

 (…) She only said, “My life is dreary,